 - Identify user needs that are unarticulated.
 Focus on their feelings towards a particular workflow and their motivations in certain situations.

-After interviews were over, the team would gather together and synthesize the new understanding from those interviews. thoughtbot and the MBTA team captured observations on sticky notes, then organized similar observations together to form over 30 different overarching insights.
+After interviews were over, the team gathered to synthesize the new understanding from those interviews. thoughtbot and the MBTA team captured observations on sticky notes, then organized similar observations together to form over 30 different overarching insights.

 Photos from the Design Workshop

-During that workshop, they converged on a final storyboard that outlined the screens of the prototype we wanted to build.
-The team rapidly created a low-fidelity clickable prototype, to get it in the hands of officials quickly to hear their feedback and iterate on the design.
+During that workshop, the teams converged on a final storyboard that outlined the screens of the prototype we wanted to build.
+The team rapidly created a low-fidelity clickable prototype, to get it in the hands of officials quickly and gain feedback to iterate on the design.
 After multiple rounds of showing and iterating on our prototype, the team had a clear idea of what they wanted to build for the first version of the product, an MVP.

 With a plan in place, thoughtbot started designing and developing the first version of the app.
 Designers homed in on visual styling and user experience, while developers laid the foundation for the back-end functionality.
 After a few weeks, we had a real, working app!